Fortran 95 language features

-This is an overview of Fortran 95 language features.
+This is an overview of Fortran 95 language features which is based upon the standards document which has been replaced by a newer version.
 Included are the additional features of TR-15581:Enhanced Data Type Facilities, which have been universally implemented.
 Old features that have been superseded by new ones are not described – few of those historic features are used in modern programs although most have been retained in the language to maintain backward compatibility.
-The current standard is Fortran 2018; many of its new features are still being implemented in compilers.
-The additional features of Fortran 2003, Fortran 2008 and Fortran 2018 are described by Metcalf, Reid and Cohen.
+The additional features of subsequent standards, up to Fortran 2023, are described in the Fortran 2023 standard document, ISO/IEC 1539-1:2023.
+Some of its new features are still being implemented in compilers.
+Details can also be found in a range of textbooks, for instance and see the list at Fortran Resources.
+Sources for the description in the sections below can be found in the standards documents, textbooks as well as the Bibliography.

 Language elements

 Fortran is case-insensitive.
 The convention of writing Fortran keywords in upper case and all other names in lower case is adopted in this article; except, by way of contrast, in the input/output descriptions (Data transfer and Operations on external files).